Preschool and Pre-K Classes

 2 1/2 to 5 years old

-Our preschool classes focus on preparing your child for their entry into school.
+Our preschool and pre-k classes focus on preparing your child for their entry into school.
 Darnall’s Preschool and PreK classes provide a curriculum that is not only focused on understanding and appreciating your child but the development of your child’s potential.

 Our program is filled with investigation, exploration, and discovery, where active and enthusiastic children can refine and expand their skills and knowledge.
 Through intentional teaching, purposefully-designed learning environments, and enriched activities, our teachers ensure your preschooler will have meaningful learning experiences that lead to success in school and in life.

 We provide your child with:

 - Nurturing, safe and happy environment

 - Each child learns and develops at his or her own pace